 The pastor will ask if you are making the commitment as outlined in this brochure.
 At that time you are to respond accordingly.
 The pastor will take the child and pray over your child, asking God for His protection and guidance as well as to lead the child to a personal relationship with Jesus Christ.
 The pastor will then pray over you as parents.
 After you are escorted off the platform, you may take your child to the nursery and return to the service.

 Only those parents who are both Christians and married (a man and a woman) may present their children to the Lord as a couple.
-Parents must have completed the Starting Point class or be actively involved in the life of the church through regular attendance.
+Parents must have completed the Living Stones class or be actively involved in the life of the church through regular attendance.

 Because of the nature of the commitment being made at a baby dedication, a non-believing spouse would be unable to participate.
 If your spouse is not a believer or does not regularly attend church but would like to be present at the dedication, arrangements can be made to dedicate your child together following a weekend service.